 To identify the content playing on the stations, we ran the radio station streams against audio fingerprinting services.
 We hosted all the software processes on AWS including the content identification processes as well as user accounts and admin controls.
 These basic components are shown in the following figure.

 During the development, Cardinal Peak acted as the entire engineering team (peaking at 11 people) from QA engineer to CTO.
 As the technology matured to the point of being ready to run the first trial of the prototype system with a radio station, our customer hired the necessary business staff.
 This new staff cohabited in Cardinal Peak’s offices for the first several months while they put together the basic operations, including naming the company, Clip Interactive.
-Eventually, Clip secured their own facilities in Boulder and our engineering team moved to Boulder to support the development side-by-side with the newly hired Clip engineering team.
+Eventually, Clip secured their own facilities in Boulder and our engineering team moved to Boulder to support the digital product development side-by-side with the newly hired Clip engineering team.
 For the launch in Portland, it was all hands-on deck as we rapidly adjusted to the feedback we were getting from the field for this entirely new way of interacting with radio.
 Shortly after the trial in Portland, the Cardinal Peak portion of the team started rolling off the project as the Clip team took full ownership of the commercial design going forward.

 In the end, the overall system included:

 - Computationally efficient signal processing algorithms capable of identifying content with under 4 seconds of audio in an environment with high background noise

 - Unique hardware for listening to all the terrestrial broadcasts in a market and sending those audio streams to a cloud-based content identification system